marethyu/nesty/README.md

 - Fix some PPU bugs
 - Run test ROMs
+- More mappers
-- Savestates
+- Savestates and maybe rewind
-- Debugger (use imgui)
+- Port to web using emscripten
+- Nametable previews